-The next stage of the study investigated participant families' practices with physical memorabilia.
+The next stage of the study investigated participant families' practices with physical memorabilia to better understand how souvenirs, mementos, and keepsakes may or may not work well as a means to easily move into collocated photo-sharing.
 Again, we first present the related literature and then articulate our own interview findings.

-4.1 Related Literature
+4.1.
+Related literature

-Souvenirs, mementos and keepsakes are all types of physical memorabilia, i.e., an object deliberately kept by a person as a reminder of a person, place or event, and which are directly meaningful to their memories (Petrelli, Whittaker and Brockmeier 2008).
+Souvenirs, mementos and keepsakes are all types of physical memorabilia, i.e., an object deliberately kept by a person as a reminder of a person, place or event, and which are directly meaningful to their memories (Petrelli et al., 2008).
 We use these terms somewhat synonymously in our discussion below.

 Several researchers have studied the collection, use, and importance of memorabilia.
 Matching the definition above, Csikszentmihalyi and Rochberg-Halton (1981) found that souvenirs, heirlooms, and mementos were amongst some of the most cherished objects in the home because of their associated memories.
-Yet their work did not provide a detailed discussion of these objects; instead it looked at the broader meanings and sense of self created by objects in the home.
-A focus group conducted by van den Hoven and Eggen (2005) to define "souvenir" turned up a variety of potential meanings: objects symbolizing relationships between people, places, moments, etc.; objects that have emotional value; or, objects used to evoke memories.
+Yet their work did not provide a detailed discussion of these objects; instead it looked at the broader meanings and sense of self-created by objects in the home.
+A focus group of five participants was conducted by van den Hoven and Eggen (2005) to further define "souvenir".
+This work turned up a variety of potential meanings: objects symbolizing relationships between people, places, moments, etc.; objects that have emotional value; or, objects used to evoke memories.
 What is notable about all three of these definitions is that each involves "physical objects to which memories are attached."
-The focus group also revealed that participants' most valued souvenirs were often kept on display in the living room.
-Of 30 participants, 22 reported having media related to their most valued souvenirs: photos were most common, but other music and video were also reported.
+This, of course, ties directly into our own motivations for pursuing further studies of mementoes as an affordance for entering into photo-sharing sessions.
+The focus group also revealed that participants' most valued souvenirs were often kept on display in a public location such as the living room.
+In a follow-up survey of 30 participants, 22 reported having media related to their most valued souvenirs: photos were most common, but other music and video were also reported.